moment/luxon/docs/math.md

 d1 < d2 // is d1 before d2?
 ```

-However, beware that `===` compares object identity, which not a useful concept in a library with immutable types.
+However, be aware that `===` compares object identity, which is not a useful concept in a library with immutable types.
 Use `#equals` to compare both the time and additional metadata, such as the locale and time zone.
 If you're only interested in checking the equality of the timestamps, you can use:

 ```js
 d1.toMillis() === d2.toMillis() // are d1 and d2 the same instant in time?